Monochromasity/TW-PM-Extension-Template/README.md

 Both the unsandboxed and sandboxed versions of extension.js are set to a default example extension, which does function in TurboWarp, but is not recommended to use in TurboWarp projects as they are only intended for display use in the GitHub editor.

-You are free to release whatever extensions you make by sending a pull request to either the PenguinMod Extension Gallery or the Scrandled GitHub page.
+You are free to release whatever extensions you make by sending a pull request to either the TurboWarp Extension Gallery, PenguinMod Extension Gallery or the Scrandled GitHub page.

 Thanks for reading this information.
 - @Monochromasity